 — Jewish Cultural Center, 5461 North Terrace, continues its exhibition "Vocabulary," featuring the work of 27 local and national artists.
 The works featured in the exhibition use different vocabularies and dialogues in different artistic mediums to engage with viewers and other artists.
 Gallery hours are 9 a.m.-4 p.m.
 Monday-Friday.
 The exhibition will run through Nov.
 30. Learn more at jewishchattanooga.com.

-— Institute of Contemporary Art Chattanooga continues its exhibition of "When the World's On Fire" by artist Kevin McNamee-Tweed at the UTC Fine Arts Center, 752 Vine St. The exhibition features more than 40 new ceramic paintings and other works by McNamee-Tweed.
+— Institute of Contemporary Art Chattanooga continues its exhibition "When the World's On Fire" by artist Kevin McNamee-Tweed at the UTC Fine Arts Center, 752 Vine St. The exhibition features more than 40 new ceramic paintings and other works by McNamee-Tweed.
 The exhibition will run through Oct.
 21. The gallery is free and open to the public.
-Hours are 10 a.m.-4 p.m.
+Gallery hours are 10 a.m.-4 p.m.
 Monday-Friday and noon-4 p.m.
 Saturday.
 Learn more at icachatt.org.

 OUT & ABOUT